johnnovak/gridmonger-site/source/annotations.rst

     the cell.

 Number
     An automatically-incrementing number inside a disc.
-The color of the disc can be chosen from four predefined colors.
+The colour of the disc can be chosen from four predefined colours.

     Numbers are assigned in left-to-right then top-to-bottom, normal English reading order.
 Numbering restarts from 1 on each level.
 Notes are